jentruong09/python-learning/README.md

 ### Files and Directories

-- `hello.py`: A simple Python script to get started with Python basics, including printing messages, variables, and data types.
 - `myenv/`: A virtual environment directory to manage dependencies and packages for your Python projects.
 - `README.md`: This file, providing an overview of the repository and its contents.